 When the same change came into force in the Public Sector in 2017, we saw a wide range of risk-averse clients blanket banning Limited Company contractors and forcing them to decide whether to contract through an umbrella company (and be out of pocket as a result) or go elsewhere.
 It didn’t take long for clients to relax their approach as big projects ground to a halt, and the Private Sector soon learnt from some of these mistakes.
 However, we are seeing a number of big Private Sector clients, including HSBC making it clear that they do have plans to reduce their use of contractors.
 On the other hand RBS have said the opposite in which they will work alongside contractors to help them point outside of IR35, if this is reflected in their working conditions.

 Who is affected?

 These new rules will only apply if you are a contractor working with a medium or large end client.
 If you are working for a small end client, then it will be ‘business as usual’ as the rules are not changing.
 A small company is based on if two of the following can be satisfied:

 a.
 Turnover of no more than £10.2 million

 b.
 Balance sheet total of no more than £5.1 million

 How will my client make a status determination?

-In order to determine your status from April 2021, the end client must produce a ‘Status Determination Sheet’.
+In order to determine your status, the end client must produce a ‘Status Determination Sheet’.
 This should be a written statement that confirms the end clients’ decision on your IR35 status, along with their process on how they have come to this conclusion.
 One problem that was identified when this came in for the public sector, is that some organisations such as TFL and the NHS were not looking at contractors individually and had determined them all with the same status (referred to as a blanket approach in the consultation).
 The draft legislation however, has made it clear that end clients are to take reasonable care to make sure each contractor is reviewed based on their individual working conditions.

 The end client must then pass the determination on to all parties involved; as the contractor you will get a copy of this.